TVL is not the only metric

 that matters

 Ethereum Liquid Staking Tokens differ wildly in yield, oracle security, exit costs, and peg stability.
 We track what the rankings don't show you.
+Having the majority of staked ETH controlled by only a few companies creates centralization risk for Ethereum.

 Yield